Crédit Commercial de France: Paris head office

 The BSF started the activity in rented offices at 27, rue Laffitte, in a new (1891) building on the former location of Jacques Laffitte's mansion, next door to the Paris head office of the Rothschild family bank at numbers 19-25.
 It then commissioned a new head office at 20, rue Lafayette, designed by architects Joseph Cassien-Bernard and Paul Friesé, and completed in 1908.
 In 2009, that building was remodeled by Spanish entrepreneur Jordi Clos as the Hôtel Banke.

 In 1922, the CCF moved its head office to the prominent building at 103, Champs-Elysées, previously the Elysée Palace Hotel designed by architect Georges Chedanne, built by the Compagnie Internationale des Grands Hotels and opened on ahead of the Exposition Universelle of 1900.
 The luxury hotel had closed in the financial turmoil following World War I. The CCF, then HSBC France stayed there until 2020.
 It was then announced that the property, owned by Qatar since 2010, would be repurposed to become the Parisian flagship store of Christian Dior.

+Since its revival as spin-off from HSBC, the CCF has had its registered head office in the business center at 103, rue de Grenelle in central Paris.